Skip to main content

 Education:

 One of the most important aspects of our care is to empower you with knowledge.
-Often the first step to healing is being heard and understanding what is happening, in turn letting go of fear or hesitations.
-We then strive to teach you how you can temporarily make some changes that will speed up your recovery and then teach you how to build strength, function and resiliency.
+Often the first step to healing is being heard and validated.
+We believe in the power of hte body to heal itself given the optimal oppurtunities.
+We strive to teach you how you can temporarily make some changes that will speed up your recovery and then teach you how to build strength, function and resiliency.
 Think of it as “being KIND to your mind and your body”.

 Manual Therapy:

 We assess and treat the tissues in your body using many of our hands on techniques.
-We perform tests to the muscles, tendons, ligaments, nerves, joints and fascia and decide which tissues are contributing to your pain and then treat those specific tissues.
+We perform tests to the muscles, tendons, ligaments, nerves, joints and fascia and listen to what your body is telling us.
+We use our expanded awareness and clinical reasoning to assess what is contributing to your pain and then treat accordingly.
 These techniques may include graded joint mobilizations sometimes with movements, soft tissue release such as John F. Barnes myofascial release, Guasha, tissue distraction cupping, massage, and melting and relaxation techniques.

 Movement Training and Exercise: